 - Ensure people can reply to the email, or give another clearly visible contact email address so people can exercise their privacy rights.

 - If you decide to seek people’s consent, keep in mind that the consent may be withdrawn at any time and that you need to tell that person of their right to do so when you ask for

 - To rely on legitimate interest ensure you have conducted and documented a Legitimate Interest Assessment.

 - When sending emails from the UK to those in other countries whose laws are stricter, be mindful that people might still be unhappy….and be sensitive to their requests.

 Finally, we need to stress that there is ANOTHER update to the electronic communications and marketing laws looming, which could change the current position AGAIN.
-Worst case, the ePrivacy Directive may take us back to needing consent for all email marketing.
-But, to further complicate matters, with Brexit looming too, we don’t know whether the UK will implement the EU directive or not, so all we can say at this point is, don’t panic, and we’ll keep you posted.
+Worst case, the new ePrivacy Regulation is expected to impose the same rules for most B2B and B2C marketing.
+But, to further complicate matters, with Brexit looming too, we don’t know whether the UK will implement the EU Regulation or not, so all we can say at this point is, don’t panic, and we’ll keep you posted.